PawseySC/singularity-containers/_episodes/08-ml-python.md

 > {: .solution}
 {: .challenge}

-Note that we need the full path to the `conda` executable when using the base image from `jupyter/`.
+Note that we need the full path to the `conda` executable when using base images from `jupyter/`.
 Because of the way the Docker image was built, without the full path the binary would not be found.

 Now, change directory to `logistic-regression`:

 ```
-$ cd $TUTO/demos/09_python/logistic-regression
+$ cd logistic-regression
 ```
 {: .bash}

 > ## Build the container image
 >
 > The def file above is present as `plotly.def`.
-Use it to build an image called `plotly.sif`. **Hint**: remember to use `sudo`!
+Use it to build an image called `plotly.sif`.
+> **Hint**: remember to use `sudo`!
 >
 > > ## Solution
 > >